ramono/ci-nav/README.md

 Thi sis a small helper to create dynamic navigation menus in codeigniter.

-The idea is to easily have a way to show a menu with the current section highlighted.
+The idea is to easily have a way to show a simple list or paragraph menu with the current section highlighted.

 How to use it
 -------------